Equiresidual algebraic geometry I: The affine theory

-It is also possible to give back to first order logic what we borrowed and expressed here in the form of pure commutative algebra.
-We will consider this in \cite{PAG1}, which deals with \og positive algebraic geometry, an interplay between the present (equi)algebraic geometry, positive logic and quasivarieties (a \og subdoctrine" of first order logic), laying the foundation for algebraic geometry in fields considered in the light of model theory.
-With some background on étale morphisms of affine equivarieties, we will hopefully build on this foundation in order to study a ubiquitary type of theories of fields which appear in connexion to number theory (real closed fields, p-adically closed fields, complete theories of pseudo-algebraically closed fields,...), and which have been recognised by McKenna in \cite{MK} and systematised by Bélair in \cite{BEL} thanks to the work of Robinson (\cite{ER}), joining forces with the tradition of coherent logic and connecting with topos theory.
-The archetypical example of pseudo-algebraically closed fields will fall into this field of investigation and we hope that the present work and some elements of this program will be of some use to the theory of \og Field Arithmetics" (\cite{FA}), where one's particular interest lies in algebraic geometry over many fields which are not algebraically closed.
+We have occasionally borrowed notions originally arising in first order logic, and transposed them here in the form of pure commutative algebra.
+We will develop the foundations for a universal framework for model-theoretic algebraic geometry in a subsequent work, the forthcoming \cite{PAG}, which deals with \og positive algebraic geometry", an interplay between EQAG, positive logic (a negation-free version of A. Robinson's theory of existential completeness) and quasivarieties (a \og subdoctrine" of first order logic).
+With some background on \'etale morphisms of affine equivarieties, we wish to build on this foundation in order to investigate a ubiquitary type of theories of fields which appear in connexion to number theory (real closed fields, p-adically closed fields, complete theories of pseudo-algebraically closed fields, ...), and which have been recognised by McKenna in \cite{MK} and systematised by B\'elair in \cite{BEL} thanks to the work of Robinson in \cite{ER}, joining forces with the tradition of coherent logic and hopefully connecting with topos theory in order to provide a natural framework for algebraic geometry in a \og non-spatial" setting.
+The archetypical example of pseudo-algebraically closed fields will fall into this field of investigation and we wish the present work and some elements of this program to be of some use to \og Field Arithmetics" (see \cite{FA}), where one's particular interest lies in algebraic geometry over many fields which are not algebraically closed.

 \textit{ E-mail adress} : \texttt{ jeb.math@gmail.com}